DSpace/RestContract/authentication.md

 curl -v "http://{dspace-server.url}/api/authn/logout" -H "Authorization: Bearer eyJhbG...COdbo"
 ```

 This invalidate the token on the server side with the result to log the user out on every device or browser.
+It can also be called with params **action** and **return**, required by the Shibboleth Single Logout (front channel), with the same behaviour.

 Return code
 - 204 No content
+- 302 Found.
+If a successful logout ocurs and a logout page URL is configured

 Invalid or missing token are not reported, i.e. the endpoint will always return 204 also if no token is supplied or the token is invalid